Perkedel/CVR_Stuffings/README.md

 - fa51c676-05bb-41c3-aa41-68941f9fb2a7 Wahaha Dice Scale 5
 - 2796a410-02e1-4fcc-b7d8-d58f31b354c1 Wahaha Dice GIANT 1000
 - e8da5752-5216-4bfe-a3ae-3c87d8ac9ca7 Wahaha Dice micro 1
+- ed1fe55e-c63a-4119-9fc2-caa9933cf6aa Ehehe Dice
+- c7a0bd47-3ece-485f-a994-d3eddbc2b4c1 Anjay Button

+## Additional Info

+### GUID

+Ensure to detach the GUID if you'd like to make new variant of these prefabs.

+### Dippy's Unity Packages ~~GONE 404~~ EXISTS

+~~We are no longer able to find his Gumroad whatsoever.
+However worry not, because we have claimed those items before these disappearances.
+Further creation shall use these items yoinked or the reuploads.
+Only things we worry are the other files that may have not been claimed, who knows.~~ We found it https://dippythefoxderg.gumroad.com/ .
+Please refer to these files for more informations.

 ## Sauces